A proof of irrationality of $\pi$ motivated by the nested radicals with roots of $2$: Conclusion

 \section{Conclusion}

-Four theorems that can be used to prove the irrationality of $\pi$ are considered.
-These theorems are related to nested radicals consisting of square roots of $2$ of kind $c_k = \sqrt{2 + c_{k - 1}} $ and $c_0 = 0$.
+A new proof of the irrationality of $\pi$ is presented in the theorem \ref{theorem3.3}.
+This approach is motivated by sequence \eqref{NPS} that can be constructed with the help of the nested radicals consisting of square roots of $2$ of kind $c_k = \sqrt{2 + c_{k - 1}} $ and $c_0 = 0$.
 Examples of the rational approximation tending to $\pi$ with increasing the integer $k$ are provided.